wp-plugins/sponsors-slideshow-widget/readme.txt

 3. Go to the widget page and add it to your sidebar.

 == ChangeLog ==

+= 1.9 =
+* NEW: option to set time of transition (Speed) besides timout between each transition (Timeout)

+= 1.8 =
+* NEW: links or posts as source for slideshow.
+Posts requires post meta fields for image and url

+= 1.7.6 =
+* CHANGED: show plugin version in style.css load instead of WP Version

 = 1.7.5 =
 * CHANGED: renamed classes to avoid Ad Blocker issues